lanetix/express-deep-link/README.md

 #### login.local - Object

-Instructs the middleware that the login endpoint is deployed to the same host/website (https://contoso.com/login) as the target website (where clients will deep link into) as opposed to a remote host (https://login.contoso.com).
+Instructs the middleware that the login endpoint is deployed to the same host/website (i.e. https://contoso.com/login) as the target website (where clients will deep link into) as opposed to a remote host (i.e. https://login.contoso.com).

 ##### login.local.path - String